New Approaches to Complexity via Quantum Graphs: Introduction

 \subsection{Main results}

-Our contributions focus on the complexity of the $k$-clique and $k$-independent set problems across four different settings: the deterministic case, the probabilistic case, the quantum case, and a restricted quantum case where the only channels we consider are subset of entanglement breaking channels.
-We show that deciding $2$-cliques across these settings is complete for the classes $\tsf{NP}$, $\tsf{MA}$, $\tsf{QMA(2)}$, and $\tsf{QMA}$, respectively.
+Our contributions focus on the complexity of the $k$-clique and $k$-independent set problems across four different settings: the quantum case, a restricted quantum case where we only consider entanglement breaking channels, and we conclude by addressing the classical deterministic and probabilistic cases.
+We show that deciding $2$-cliques across these settings is complete for the classes $\tsf{QMA(2)}$, $\tsf{QMA}$, $\tsf{NP}$, and $\tsf{MA}$, respectively.
 Further, we show that the $k$-independent set problems in the deterministic, probabilistic, and restricted quantum cases are complete for the same classes.

+In the quantum setting we study the complexity of deciding approximate $k$-cliques ($\ttt{qClique}(k)_{c,s}$) and approximate $k$-independent sets ($\ttt{qIS}(k)_{c,s}$) for a quantum channel $\Phi$.
+The inputs for these problems are given as the description of a quantum circuit which implements $\Phi$.
+In \cref{Sec:QMA(2)}, we show that for $k=2$ both problems are in $\tsf{QMA}(2)$, and establish the completeness of $\ttt{qClique}(2)_{c,s}$.
+Our hardness result is obtained when quantifying over a specific subset of quantum circuits, $\mc{C}_{\Tr}\oplus\mc{C}_{\Tr}\oplus\mc{C}_{\mathrm{EB}}$, as defined in \cref{def:directSums,def:circuit-direct-sum,def:EntanglementBreaking}.
+Informally, this corresponds to the set of circuits which implement channels that are probabilistic mixtures of entanglement breaking channels and partial trace maps.
+This is stronger than hardness of the problem quantified over all channels and implies it.